ClarkMcGrew/edep-sim/README.md

 write GEANT4 macro control files.

-Where it's available (and in particular for argon), the simulation implements a fairly detailed model of the energy deposited as ionization and scintillation.
-This is implemented using the NEST model (M Szydagis et al 2013 JINST 8 C10003 and references therein).
+Where it's available (and in particular for argon), the simulation implements a fairly detailed model of the energy deposited as ionization and non-ionizing (e.g. scintillation) energy loss.
+The liquid argon model uses using the NEST model (M Szydagis et al 2013 JINST 8 C10003 and references therein).
+All other models use the EM saturation model provided by geant 4.

 Input file translators are provided for several standard input file formats.
 In particular, this support input from both NEUT and GENIE.
 The